-Budgeted cost: £9214.50
+Budgeted cost: £10,330.71

-Activity Evidence that supports this approach Challenge number(s) addressed Qualified ELSA employed to deliver interventions and ELSA support in KS2 Emotional needs are met through the emotional literacy support program.
-This is evident as pupils outwardly display they are happier indicating their holistic needs are met and have been addressed. £1000 1 Qualified ELSA employed to deliver interventions in EYFS/KS1 Emotional needs are met through the emotional literacy support program.
-This is evident as pupils outwardly display they are happier indicating their holistic needs are met and have been addressed. £500 1 TA2 support for pupils with significant behavioural/emotional needs 2.5 mornings a week Approaches might include: Targeted reading aloud and book discussion with young children; Explicitly extending pupils' spoken vocabulary; The use of structured questioning to develop reading comprehension; and the use of purposeful, curriculum-focused, dialogue and interaction. £3,750 1, 2 & 3 Provide support for pupils with specific social emotional needs 2.5 mornings a week Observations and discussions indicate those pupils receiving additional support for their social emotional needs are able to self-regulate and manage their emotions with the additional support. £3,750 1, 3 Paying for Cool Milk for each FSM child who would benefit from it daily Developmental support and nutrition £214.50 1
+Activity Evidence that supports this approach Challenge number(s) addressed Qualified ELSA employed to deliver interventions and ELSA support across school.
+Emotional needs are met through the emotional literacy support program.
+This is evident as pupils outwardly display they are happier indicating their holistic needs are met and have been addressed.
+2 hrs per week x 39 wks 1,054.56 1,3 TA2 support for pupils with significant behavioural/emotional needs 2.5 mornings a week Approaches might include: Targeted reading aloud and book discussion with young children.
+Explicitly extending pupils' spoken vocabulary.
+The use of structured questioning to develop reading comprehension; and the use of purposeful, curriculum-focused, dialogue and interaction. £4,613.70 1, 2 & 3 Provide support for pupils with specific social emotional needs 2.5 mornings a week Observations and discussions indicate those pupils receiving additional support for their social emotional needs are able to self-regulate and manage their emotions with the additional support. £4,613.70 1, 3 Paying for Cool Milk for each FSM child who would benefit from it daily.
+Developmental support and nutrition 25p per day £48.75 1

-Total budgeted cost: £15,029
+Total budgeted cost: £21,901.96